12 Ideas For Year-End Planning With Stock Compensation (Part 1)

 |Marginal tax bracket||24%||32%|

 It usually makes sense to avoid accelerating income (and the related taxes) into the current year.
-If you were planning to exercise nonqualified stock options (NQSOs) in 2019 or 2020, you want to see if this traditional strategy of deferring income to future years still applies in 2019, given the thresholds for higher tax rates outlined above and for 2020, your income projections, and your own multi-year planning.
+If you were planning to exercise nonqualified stock options (NQSOs) in 2020 or 2021, you want to see if this traditional strategy of deferring income to future years still applies in 2020, given the tax outlook, your income projections, and your own multi-year planning.

 Delaying Exercises To January